 #4.
 Review email data regularly

-Finally, study your email list closely.
+Study your email list closely.
 Note which channels those people are coming from, why they might have signed up for your list or your trial, their characteristics, and so on.

 #5.
-Focus on simple email automation at first
+Focus on simple campaigns first

-But there is a danger when using email automation tools for the first time: it's so tempting to start building complex automations because they look super cool.
+There is a danger when using email automation tools for the first time: it's tempting to start building complex automations because they look super cool.